ConversationalComponents/docs/docs/tutorials/Use_a_component_as_ManyChat_DevTool.md

-# Use CoCo Component As ManyChat Dev-Tool
+# Use a conversational component in ManyChat

 At the following tutorial we'll create a flow for [ManyChat](https://manychat.com/) that will implement [Get Name component](https://cocohub.ai/blueprint/namer_vp3/about) in it.